 The increased student capacity at a replacement school generally means that the school building would be larger than the existing building.
 Therefore, there would potentially be less recreational space on the site.
 However, the replacement project also presents an opportunity to add updated recreational equipment and to better incorporate recreational features into the school site.
+In some cases, this could result in an increase in usable recreational space at a school site.
 A replacement school project typically involves removal of all or most recreational equipment and facilities on a school site and replacement with new equipment and facilities.
 Increased school capacity could increase the use of adjacent parks by students, particularly in the period directly after school hours.
 While increased use of parks is not a negative impact, it may be noticeable to other park users.

 The increased capacity associated with school modernizations and additions would cause similar recreational impacts to those for replacement schools.
 Compared to replacement projects, additions provide fewer opportunities to avoid loss of recreation space and fewer opportunities to better integrate recreation into the site.
 However, addition projects often provide schools with upgraded gymnasiums and other recreational facilities.
+In some cases, this could result in an increase in usable recreational space at a school site.